namberino/nimble/README.md

 I started this project at the beginning of June 2024 with the goal of learning more about programming language design and practicing my C++ skills.
 It then gradually became one of my biggest projects yet.

 The interpreter is not very optimized and there may be some bugs that I might have overlooked, but I'm quite happy with how it turned out.
-I'll definitely continute working on when I have the time.

 ## Syntax